Bishbash777/OpenCart/README.md

 **Step 3:**

-Find the Open Cart Cardstream module in the list presented on the 'Payments' page  and click the green + icon to install the module.
+Find the OpenCart Cardstream module in the list presented on the 'Payments' page  and click the green + icon to install the module.
 To change the module settings click on the blue pencil icon beside it.
 ![Cardstream Module Settings](/images/cardstream-install.png)

 **Step 4:**